dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 [Get the fully working example](https://github.com/auth0-blog/es2015-rundown-example).

 ## Conclusion
 ECMAScript 2015 is a major update to JavaScript.
-Many talked about for years are now available.
+Many of the improvements talked about for years are now available.
 These features make JavaScript much more suitable for big-scale development.
-Certain common patterns are simplified, clarity is improved and expressiveness increased.
+Certain common patterns are simplified, clarity is improved and expressiveness is increased.
 Although ECMAScript 2015 support is a problem when targetting old browsers or environments, transpilers such as Babel and Traceur let you reap the benefits today.
 As most JavaScript projects nowadays make use of bundlers, the use of transpilers is simple and convenient.
-There is no reason you should not use ECMAScript 2015 today!
+There is no reason you should not use ECMAScript 2015 and reap the benefits today!